Caleb-o/esolang/README.md

 - `impl` Import statement
 - `break` exit out of a loop
 - 'neg' negate the next value
+- 'assert' cause an assertion if value is 0

 ### Example
 ```